How to Make a Chinese Lantern from Hong Bao

 6. The main part of the lantern is done.
 Set it aside.

-7. Take another 16 red packets, and fold each one into 4 parts.
+7. Take another 16 red envelopes, and fold each one into 4 equal parallel strips.

-8. Apply adhesive on one end part (as in the following photo).
+8. Apply adhesive on one end strip of each folded envelope.

-10. Apply adhesive to one side and joint 4 triangles at the middle of the lantern.
+10. Apply adhesive to one side of each prism and stick 4 prisms on a face of the middle of the lantern for a corrugated effect.

-12. Unseal the bottom edges of the 4 un-done packets (so that these packet are a bit longer than a normal red packet), and join them at the middle of the lantern.
-Remember only the two ends, so that they can form an arc shape.
+12. Unseal the bottom edges of the 4 remaining envelopes (so that these envelope are a bit longer than a normal red envelope), and stick them on remaining 4 faces of the middle of the lantern.
+Stick only the two ends, so that they can form a protruding arc shape.

-13. Here comes the decoration step: paste flowers on the 16 points of the middle row.
+13. Here comes the decoration step: paste flowers on the 16 vertices of the middle row.

-14. Lastly, staple the corners together, both upper and the bottom, and your red lantern is done!
-You can affix it high on a wall or eave, which will make your house more festival.
+14. Lastly, staple the corners together, at the top and bottom, and your red lantern is done!
+You can affix it high on a wall or under the eaves to make your house more festive.

 The finished Chinese lantern